kcrnac/dotnet-identity/README.md

    ```
    mkcert -install
    ```
-6. Next, create your own certificate and key file and replace the one which came with this repository.
+6. Next, create your own certificate and key file, replacing the one which came with this repository.

    1. Navigate to certificates folder using terminal